 History of Edinburgh Playhouse

-Edinburgh Playhouse first opened its doors in 1929.
+Just a short walk down Calton Hill from our hotel.
+The Edinburgh Playhouse is practically on our doorstep.
+First opened its doors in 1929.
 Originally designed as a variety theatre, it instead became a “super cinema” with stage facilities.

 During the 1970s, The Playhouse faced threat of demolition.
 However, former employees stepped in to form the Edinburgh Playhouse Society.
 The group then went on to campaign for its survival and it became a listed building in 1974.